hack-at-uchicago/python-workshop/doc/outline.md

 ### Exercise

-Make sure that you are able to run the intro.py file from the command line.
+Make sure that you are able to run the intro.py file from the command line (examples/simple/intro.py).
 Next, try running that same code from the interpreter.

 ## Lists